|Submissions are closed.|

-In the event that the conference is virtual, each Demo will be presented live via a virtual platform.
+Since the conference will be virtual, each Demo will be presented live via a virtual platform.
 The 20 minute Demo would start with a 5-10 minute presentation followed by 10-15 minutes of Q&A and additional demoing based on questions from the attendees.

 How Do I Submit My Demo?

 Please be aware that the submission form asks you to provide demographic information.
 This demographic information is being collected by ACM; they created the questions and require them to be in the submission form.
 Please know that the demographic information submitted is not seen (and thus cannot be used in any way) by Technical Symposium reviewers or leadership.
 We also have no control over the questions asked nor where they appear in the form.

 Submissions use the English language.
 If you desire editing services, consider the following from the ACM.